ANIFASUMBA/ANIFASUMBA/README.md

+- 👋 Hi, I’m @ANIFASUMBA
-DOCUMENTINGMY CODING GAME AS A GIRL IN TECH - 👋 Hi, I’m @ANIFASUMBA
+- DOCUMENTINGMY CODING GAME AS A GIRL IN TECH
 - 👀 I’m interested in web develpoment(full stack),software engineering and graphic designs
 - 🌱 I’m currently learning javascript,php and python.
 - 💞️ I’m looking to collaborate on web develpoment projects,E-commerce projects and Mobile development projects